 1. Do-It-Yourself Health Insurance

-One of the biggest problems for workers in the gig economy is health insurance.
-The U.S. health care system is essentially built around employer-sponsored benefits, which makes it tough to get coverage if your job doesn’t provide it.
+One of the biggest problems for workers in the gig economy is health insurance coverage.
+The health care system in the United States has the quirk of being built around employer-sponsored benefits.
+That makes it tough to get coverage if your job doesn’t provide it.

 Benefits From Your Spouse, Partner, or Family Members

-Employers often pick up part of the tab for their employee’s premiums, and sometimes for family members as well.
+Employers often pick up part of the tab for their employee’s insurance premiums, and sometimes for family members as well.
 And even if the company doesn’t do this, a group plan through a large employer is likely to have lower rates than an individual plan.

-If you’re not married, but you live with your partner, there’s a chance you could get covered under their plan as a qualified domestic partner.
+If you’re not married but you live with your partner, there’s a chance you could get insurance benefits under their plan as a qualified domestic partner.
 However, since federal law doesn’t recognize domestic partnerships, this option is only available in some states.

 Finally, if you’re age 26 or younger, you can get coverage under a parent’s health plan.
-You don’t have to live with this parent — or even live in the same state — to use their insurance.
+You don’t have to live with this parent — or even in the same state — to use their insurance.

 The Health Care Marketplace

 If you can’t get coverage on a family member’s plan, your next best bet is to shop for an individual plan on the official health insurance marketplace.
-In most states, you can simply visit HealthCare.gov to look for insurance, but some states have their own marketplaces.
+In most states, you can simply visit HealthCare.gov to look for insurance.
+However, some states have their own marketplaces.

-However, if your income is below a certain level, you can qualify for subsidies that cover a large share of this cost.
-In 2018, the average worker who got a subsidy paid only $89 a month.
+However, if your income is below a certain level, you get subsidies that cover a large share of this cost.
+In 2020, the average worker who got a subsidy paid only $199 per month.

 All plans available in the marketplace cover certain basic preventive care, such as vaccines and basic screening tests.
 However, the plans vary widely in what else they cover and how much they cost.

 - Bronze.
 After catastrophic plans, bronze plans have the lowest premiums.
 However, their deductibles can come to thousands of dollars, and they don’t cover most routine care.
 All in all, they will probably cover only 60% of your health care costs.